3 days (Face-to-face)

 The successful candidate will be nominated by their organisation, be ambitious and eager to grow their personal and professional capabilities and have a minimum of three years’ experience in a management role.

-For the next programme on 29-31 March 2023, the application round is now open and the deadline for submission is Friday 13 January 2023.
+For the next programme on 28-30 June 2023, the application round is now open and the deadline for submission is Friday 21 April 2023.
+Please complete this application form to apply for the scholarship.
 Please note we will not be giving feedback on scholarships.

 For any further questions, please get in touch with the team at [email protected] or call +44 (0)1223 330741.